 Are First Aid Trainings Really Necessary?

-Have you ever wondered how you would react if someone in your vincinity suffered a severe fall, showed signs of chest pain or had acute respiratory distress?
-Would you be ready to do the right thing?
+Have you ever wondered how you would react if someone in your vicinity suffered a severe fall, showed signs of chest pain, or had acute respiratory distress?
+Would you be ready to do intervene?

-So if you wonder if knowing first aid is necessary, the answer is YES.
+If you are askingyourself if knowing first aid is necessary, the answer is YES.

-Training in first aid can make a significant difference during an emergency situation.
-Knowing how to react in case of a cardiac arrest can improve the victim’s survival and recovery chances by at least 30%1.
-Unfortunately, only 8% (approximately) of Quebec’s population is trained in first aid.
+A first aid training can make a significant difference during an emergency.
+For example, knowing how to react in case of a cardiac arrest can improve the victim’s survival and recovery chances by at least 30%1.
+Unfortunately, only about 8% of Quebec’s population is trained in first aid.

 Which course should I choose?

-First of all, inquire about the quality of the course’s content; make sure an award is issued if the course is successfully completed.
+Research the quality of the course’s content; make sure an award is issued after the course is successfully completed.
 By registering to one of the Lifesaving Society or one of its affiliate members’ courses, you are guaranteed high-quality content that has been approved by a nationally recognized organization.

-- Is the course content adapted to your needs?
-There are several types of first aid courses, each with different content and various durations (from 30 minutes to 16 hours).
+- Is the course content adapted to my needs?
+There are several types of first aid courses, with different content and durations (ranging from 30 minutes to 16 hours).

 - Do you need to follow a first aid course to meet an employer’s requirements?
-If you work as coach, early childhood educator, etc., make sure your award will be recognized.
+If you work as a coach or asan early childhood educator, you can rest assured that your award will be recognized.

 1 Heart & Stroke Foundation – Cardiopulmonary Resuscitation (CPR): Facts, 2015 (consulted on February 25, 2015).